Urban Design Guidelines

 The proposed Urban Design Guidelines will serve as the document for design review in the neighborhood commercial, downtown, and mixed-use districts in the City, providing a framework for the review process for Planning staff, the Planning Commission, project sponsors, design professionals, neighborhood groups and the general public.
 Like the Residential Design Guidelines, which would continue to apply as they currently do in the R districts, the Urban Design Guidelines are intended to guide all development where they would apply and establish a set of expectations, goals, values, and qualities by which projects are evaluated in design review.

-San Francisco Planning has recently completed a revised draft of the proposed Urban Design Guidelines.
-This draft reflects months of discussion with the Urban Design Guidelines Advisory Group (UDAG), and we look forward to bringing it to the broader community for further collaboration.
-If you would like staff from Planning's Urban Design Guidelines team to attend an upcoming neighborhood or organization meeting, please contact planner/desiger Anne Brask.
+San Francisco Planning completed a revised draft of the proposed Urban Design Guidelines in March 2017.
+This draft reflects months of discussion with the Urban Design Guidelines Advisory Group (UDAG), neighborhood organizations, and individual members of the public.
+If you would like staff from Planning's Urban Design Guidelines team to attend an upcoming neighborhood or organization meeting, please contact planner/designer Anne Brask.

 We are look forward to speaking further with the community about the progress we've made thus far on what we hope will be an important contribution to design in San Francisco.

 At this time, the location, application, and interrelationship between existing design guidelines are not readily apparent to planners, the public, or project representatives.
 Some can be found in Area Plans and the Urban Design Element of the General Plan, but they may be relatively unknown, and inconsistently or rarely applied.
 A lack of organizational consistency and their regulatory role or authority may be unclear, and they span the range from extremely strict to indirect, vague, or simply outdated.

 The Residential Design Guidelines, written nearly 15 years ago, are the most consistently applied guidelines: they identify and establish elements that contribute to neighborhood character and seek to reinforce patterns found in the existing context.